-Americans United for Separation of Church and State is accepting applications to join our legal team for a two-year Constitutional Litigation Fellowship starting in September 2019.
+Americans United for Separation of Church and State—the nation’s leading church-state advocacy organization—is accepting applications to join our eight-lawyer legal team for a two-year Constitutional Litigation Fellowship starting in September 2021.
 We have a diverse litigation and amicus curiae practice addressing a wide variety of constitutional questions.
-We defend women’s, LGBTQ, and other civil rights against religion-based discrimination and deprivation.
-We challenge religious activities in the public schools, public financing of religious institutions, and government-sponsored prayers and religious displays.
+We defend the civil rights of women, LGBTQ people, religious minorities, and others against religion-based discrimination and deprivation.
+We challenge religious activities in public schools, public financing of religious institutions, and government-sponsored prayers and religious displays.

-Compensation: $60,000 to $62,000, depending on experience.
-Excellent medical and other benefits.
+Compensation: $62,000-72,000, depending on experience.
+Excellent medical coverage and other benefits.

 How to apply: Please email a cover letter, resume, law-school transcript, writing sample, and the names of three references to email@example.com.
 The writing sample should be your own work and should not be substantially edited by anyone else.

 Deadline: Open until filled.
-Candidates are encouraged to apply by November 1, 2018.
+Candidates are encouraged to apply by November 1, 2020.

 For more information about Americans United’s legal program, please visit our website at www.au.org.